infokek/activemq-honeypot/README.md

 docker compose up --build -d
 ```

-You also should disable original Apache ActiveMQ (if exists) and make sure that configuration port not used by another process.
+You also should disable original Apache ActiveMQ (if exists) and make sure that configured port not used by another process.
 Service building can take some time.

 # Troubleshooting
 You can create Issue using [https://github.com/infokek/activemq-honeypot/issues/new/choose](https://github.com/infokek/activemq-honeypot/issues/new/choose) if you have any bug or other problem.